These Jerk Turkey Burgers are bursting with bold Jamaican jerk flavors and topped with tropical mango. Juicy and amazing!

 To freeze, mix your ingredients as instructed, form the patties, and place them flat on a parchment-lined baking sheet.
 Freeze for a few of hours until completely frozen.
 Then transfer to a bag, either flat or stacked, separating each patty with some parchment paper.

 I’ve heard that you can grill your turkey burgers right from the freezer, without defrosting them first, but I’ve never tried that.
-I will!

 For the toppings, you can go the traditional route with lettuce, tomatoes, and onions.
 But these particular burgers are taken up a big notch with some sliced fresh mango.
 I highly recommend you don’t eliminate it.
 The jerk seasonings and tropical mango are a perfect explosion of flavors and summer perfection!